Featuring:

 Debra Kissen, PhD, MHSA

 Dr. Debra Kissen is CEO of Light On Anxiety CBT Treatment Center.
 Dr. Kissen specializes in Cognitive Behavioral Therapy (CBT) for anxiety and related disorders.
-Dr. Kissen is the author of the Panic Workbook for Teens, Rewire Your Anxious Brains for Teens: Using CBT, Neuroscience, and Mindfulness to Help You End Anxiety, Panic, and Worry (The Instant Help Solutions Series) and the soon to be released Break Free from Intrusive Thoughts: An Evidence-Based Guide for Managing Fear and Finding Peace.
-Dr. Kissen also has a special interest in the principles of mindfulness and their application for anxiety disorders.
-Dr. Kissen has presented her research on CBT and mindfulness-based treatments for anxiety and related disorders at regional and national conferences.
+Dr. Kissen is the co-author of Overcoming Parental Anxiety: Rewire Your Brain to Worry Less and Enjoy Parenting More, Panic Workbook for Teens, Rewire Your Anxious Brains for Teens: Using CBT, Neuroscience, and Mindfulness to Help You End Anxiety, Panic, and Worry (The Instant Help Solutions Series) and Break Free from Intrusive Thoughts: An Evidence-Based Guide for Managing Fear and Finding Peace.
 Dr. Kissen is the Co-Chair of the Anxiety and Depression Association of America Public Education Committee.
 Dr. Kissen was the recipient of the 2020 Gratitude for Giving Spirit Award and the 2018 Anxiety Depression Association of America Member of Distinction Award.